 Figure 3.
 Monthly distribution of arrival dates of Iceland Gulls in the West Midlands Region, 1986 - 2010.

 The nominate race of Iceland Gull, which breeds in Greenland, is replaced by the race kumleini from Baffin Island to NW Quebec.
 Colloquially known as Kumlein's Gull, this race differs from the nominate race principally in displaying grey markings, of varying shade and prominence, on p6 to p10.
-There have been 11 or 12 * individuals of this form in the West Midlands region, of which one in 2008 visited both Worcs and Warks while one in 2009 visited all four counties.
-Thus, between 1980 and 2013, four have visited Staffordshire, five or six * Worcestershire, three Warwickshire, and three the West Midlands County.
+There have been 12 or 13 * individuals of this form in the West Midlands region up to 2015, of which one in 2008 visited both Worcs and Warks while one in 2009 visited all four counties.
+Thus, between 1980 and 2015, four have visited Staffordshire, six or seven * Worcestershire, four Warwickshire, and three the West Midlands County.

 Blithfield Reservoir, Staffs, adult, February 14th 1999.